 Academic datasets

-"Full archive" is the most-abused phrase in the X data space.
-Every provider claims it.
-None of them, including the official API itself, can return four categories of data.
-These are platform-level limits, not implementation gaps.
+"Full archive" is the most overused phrase in this space.
+Every provider claims it, and none of them, including the official API itself, can return four categories of data.
+These are platform-level limits, not gaps in any one tool, and they apply equally to the official X API, Sorsa API, and every other provider.

 Deleted tweets.
-Once a tweet is deleted, it is gone from X's search index.
-No API can recover it.
-The Wayback Machine occasionally has screenshots of high-traffic profile pages, but that is a snapshot, not the tweet itself.
+Once a tweet is deleted, it leaves X's search index and no API can recover it.
+The Wayback Machine occasionally holds a screenshot of a high-traffic profile page, but that is an image, not the tweet.

 Tweets from protected accounts.
-Accounts with "Protect your posts" enabled are excluded from public search and timeline endpoints.
-The only way to read those tweets is to be an authenticated approved follower.
+Accounts with protected posts are excluded from public search and timeline endpoints.
+The only way to read those tweets is to be an approved, authenticated follower.

 Historical profile snapshots.
-Profile data (bio, username, follower count, location) reflects the current state.
+Profile data reflects the current state.
 A tweet from 2014 returned today shows the author's 2026 username and bio, not what they had in 2014.
-If the user changed their handle three times since posting, you'll see the current one.
+If the handle changed three times since, you see the current one.

 Historical engagement snapshots.
-This one trips up sentiment and influence researchers constantly.
+This is the one that trips up sentiment and influence research.
 A tweet from 2018 retrieved today shows its current like count, not the count it had in 2018.
-If you need point-in-time engagement, you have to collect it at that point in time.
 There is no time-machine endpoint anywhere in the X ecosystem.
+If you need point-in-time engagement, ingest tweets as they post and store the metrics yourself.
+The patterns for that are in the real-time monitoring docs.

-How to Search Historical Tweets with Sorsa API
+How to search historical tweets with the API

-Sorsa exposes two endpoints relevant to historical work, depending on whether you're searching by keyword or scraping a specific account's full timeline.
+Two endpoints cover historical work, depending on whether you search by keyword across users or pull one account's full timeline.

 | Endpoint | What it does | Pagination | Page size |